CSCPR: Cross-Source-Context Indoor RGB-D Place Recognition: Method

-\textbf{Cross Source Context Cluster (CSCC)} \rev{captures cross-source correlation between the query and database frames with less computational cost by processing fewer yet representative features and powerful correlation calculations.} As in the red box (right side) of Fig.~\ref{fig:scc_cscc}, the query and database frames have center features $\f_c^q$ and $\f_c^d$, with shapes of $M_q\times D_c$ and $M_d\times D_c$, where $D_c$ represents the feature dimension and $M_q, M_d$ are center numbers.
-These sparse center features are the output of SCC, yet those features are representative in terms of multi-modality and multiple-scale information.
-Besides less features to compute, our correlation computation is also effective:
+\rev{\textbf{Cross Source Context Cluster (CSCC)} captures cross-source correlation between the query and database frames.
+As in the red box of Fig.~\ref{fig:architecture}, the query and database frames have sparse multi-modality and multiple-scale center features $\Tilde{\f}_c^q$ and $\Tilde{\f}_c^d$, output from SCC.
+To calculate the correlation of the two frames, we use the same calculation method as Eq.~\ref{eq:scc_sim} but the points are from the same scale, $C = \text{sig} (\alpha \cos{(\Tilde{\f}_c^q, \Tilde{\f}_c^d)} + \beta)$, where $C \in \crr^{M_q \times M_d}$ is the correlation matrix and $M_q$ and $M_d$ are the center numbers of query and the database frames.

-where $\text{sig}$ is the sigmoid function, $\cos$ is the cosine similarity function. $\alpha$ and $\beta$ are trainable parameters. $C \in \crr^{M_q \times M_d}$ is the Correlation matrix.
 We choose the top $K=500$ center pairs according to the correlation matrix, and other correlation values are masked out as 0.
-Given the masked correlation, we use it as weights to \rev{concatenate the query and retrieved candidate} features together, where each concatenated feature is $\hat{\f}_{i,j} = l_c( C_{i,j}[\f_{c, i}^q, \f_{c,j}^d])$. $l_c$ represents Linear layers. \rev{Therefore, weighted features from both sources empower the model to learn more effectively.} Finally, the Aggregation function in Fig.~\ref{fig:architecture} only aggregates the most correlated 500 features to one reranking score, $r_s$, as the output of CSCC:
+To fuse the multi-sourced feature together for reranking, given the masked correlation, we use it as weights to concatenate the query and retrieved candidate features together, where each concatenated feature is $\hat{\f}_{i,j} = l_c( C_{i,j}[l_q(\Tilde{\f}_{c, i}^q), l_d(\Tilde{\f}_{c,j}^d)])$, where $l_c, l_q, l_d$ indicating different linear layers.
+Finally, the aggregation function in Fig.~\ref{fig:architecture} aggregates the most correlated 500 features to one reranking score, $r_s$:}

-where $\mathbf{c}_m$ is the aggregation of the correlation matrix along the dimension of query center features and $\mathbf{c}_n$ is the aggregation of the correlation matrix along the dimension of database center features and average in the dimension of query center features.
-Then we have the reranking score of the database point clouds and the query point cloud: $r_s = \text{sig}(l_f(\hat{\f}_c))$, where $l_f$ is a Linear layer.
-Bypassing the feature into a sigmoid function, we generate the reranking score $r_s$ to rerank the candidate database frames. \rev{Our overall design is simple but effective in capturing relationships between two RGB-D clouds (see Table~\ref{tab:rerank_ablation}).}
+where $\mathbf{c}_m=\sum_{i=1}^{M_q} C_{i,j}$ is the aggregation of the correlation matrix along the dimension of query features and $\mathbf{c}_n=\underset{i}{\text{mean}}(\sum_{j=1}^{M_d} C_{i,j})$ is the aggregation of the correlation matrix along the dimension of database features and average in the dimension of query features.
+Then we have the reranking score of the database frames and the query frame to rerank database frames: $r_s = \text{sig}(l_f(\hat{\f}_c))$ , where $l_f$ indicates linear layers.
+Our overall design is simple but effective in capturing relationships between two RGB-D clouds (see Table~\ref{tab:rerank_ablation}).